otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/08-recycler-view.md

 When an item scrolls off the screens, `RecyclerView` does not destroy its `View`.
 Instead, `RecyclerView` recycles the `View` for new item that has scrolled onto the screen.
 This improves performance, responsiveness & reduces power consumption.

-## Code Example

-Open the `api-recycler-view` directory provided to you in **Android Studio**.

-Lets take a look at what is happening...

 ### RecyclerViewItem Layout

 So far, you have looked at how to bind `ViewModel` data to a layout.
 The following is an example on how to bind model data, i.e., `Country` to a layout.